Background Check Requirements for Iowa Schools

 The requirement applies to school districts, AEAs and Community Colleges.
 There is not, however, a prohibition against checking or rechecking the backgrounds of all other employees, including administrators and bus drivers.
 It is a good idea to initiate the check on any employee who might have contact with students or access to district money.
 Districts may also consider background checks of volunteers or offer the services of the program to construction and other contractors which might be on school property.

 Who has to be checked by the district?
 Teacher is defined as a licensed employee (other than one with an initial license) given a 279.13 contract.
-Substitutes who are not given contracts are not included, but nurses, consultants, librarians, speech therapists, etc. who have the same contracts as teachers are covered.
+Substitutes who are not given contracts are not included, but nurses, consultants, librarians, speech therapists, etc. who have the same contracts as teachers are covered by the mandate, but it is still best practice to check.
 The Board of Educational Examiners conducts the background check for new teachers applying for an initial license, so districts are not required to check beginning teachers’ criminal or registry backgrounds.

 During the 2008 legislative session, the law was changed to require DCI fingerprint checks and other background checks.
 The language is now part of the Iowa Code, found in Chapter 279.13 [http://www.legis.iowa.gov/DOCS/ACO/IC/LINC/Section.279.13.pdf]

 279.13 Contracts with teachers — automatic continuation — initial background investigations.